Learn Java Easy. Chapter 6 Exercises

 int a = (int) (Math.random() * 4 + 1);

-//Depending on which value comes up, we assign a suit
+//Depending on the value that comes out we assign a suit

 if (a == 1) {